Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: General Framework for Fixed Entry Time

-\end{enumerate} \end{assumption} We denote the minimized Hamiltonian for each $(t, \bx,\theta, \bar{\tau}, \tau, z)$ by
+\end{enumerate} \end{assumption} We denote the minimized Hamiltonian for each $(t, \bx,\theta,s, \tau, z)$ by

 \begin{remark} By \cite[Lemma 2.1 and Remark 2.1]{KharroubiLim14}, any $\mathbb{G}$-progressively measurable (resp. $\mathbb{G}$-predictable) process can be decomposed into before-and-after-$\tau$ components which are $\mathbb{F}$-progressively measurable (resp. $\mathbb{F}$-predictable).
-The simplifying condition we impose here is that the running cost after burst does not explicitly depend on the burst time.
+The simplifying condition \ref{Assumption:C1} additionally assumes that the running cost after burst does not explicitly depend on the burst time.

 The function $f_c$ is assumed to be an uncontrolled component that marks the change in cost dynamics after $\tau^*$.
 Consequently, the unique control in \ref{Assumption:C3} does not explicitly depend on $\bar{\tau}$ or $\tau$.
 Together with the separability property in \ref{Assumption:C1}, we implicitly require that $\hat{a}$ only depends on $t, \bx$ and $z$.
 Assumptions \ref{Assumption:SD1} and \ref{Assumption:C1} guarantee that the minimized Hamiltonian is always attained by $\hat{a}(t, \bx, z)$.
 We hence get the decomposition of $h$ as $h(t, \bx,q, \bar{\tau}, \tau, z) = h^0(t,\bx, q, \bar{\tau}, z)\ind{0\le t<\tau } + h^1(t, \bx, q, z)\ind{\tau \leq t}$ with